VlaamseKunstcollectie/Adlib-Tools/README.md

 This package contains a set of command line tools that allows you to interact with Adlib data in a flexible, structured and efficient way.

+## Requirements

+You'll need to install the [Node core package](https://nodejs.org/) which contains the npm command line tool.

 ## Installation

 1/ Clone/Download this repository to your local machine: